-However, for older generations, the understanding and adoption of the word Latinx can be a struggle.
-As a first-generation CubaRican in the U.S., freelance writer Andrea Lausell tells Bustle via email that it seems as though her parents don’t fully understand the term.
-“My mom has continued to express her interest in learning more about [the word ‘Latinx’], and my father just ignores it,” Lausell says.
+“My mom has continued to express her interest in learning more about [the word ‘Latinx’], and my father just ignores it,” freelance writer Andrea Lausell tells Bustle.
 “As for my other family members, they are more hostile when I try to explain it, and end up not engaging with learning about the word at all.”

-According to NPR, the term Hispanic became widely popular when added to the 1980 census after being championed by Hispanic people in President Richard Nixon's administration.
-But the term Latin American was considered "too foreign."
+According to NPR, the term Hispanic was added to the 1980 census after being championed by Hispanic people in President Richard Nixon's administration; the term Latin American was considered "too foreign."
 Nowadays, Latinx and Indigenous activists say the word Hispanic erases the diverse dialects and Indigenous cultures of Latin America.
-Moreover, the term Hispanic refers explicitly to Spanish speaking countries, including Spain, and countries that were colonized by the European nation.
-However, it excludes non-Spanish speaking countries of Latin America, such as Brazil.
-The term Latinx is one way some people have chosen to reclaim their identity, who've never felt represented by the word Hispanic.
+Moreover, the term Hispanic refers explicitly to Spanish speaking countries, including Spain and countries that were colonized by it, but excludes non-Spanish speaking countries of Latin America, such as Brazil.
+The term Latinx is one way some people who've never felt represented by the word Hispanic have chosen to reclaim their identity.

 Laura Ozuna, the founder of Chronic Sad Girls Club, who identifies as Latinx and Mexicana, feels the word Latinx may force older generations to confront internal biases — or simply bring them to light, as it has with her parents.
 “I do feel empowered by the term Latinx, because it’s a statement to my continuous efforts to unlearn lots of what I’ve been taught. [...]
 I tried to make the conversation [with my parents] as casual and straightforward as possible and was met with resistance and defensiveness,” she tells Bustle.
 “They don’t favor the term Latinx, and barely tolerate it because there is a refusal to even acknowledge misogyny, transphobia, and internalized racism.
 I’m definitely an outsider in my own family (eldest daughter problems) because of my views.”

-Similarly to Ozuna’s parents, many critics of “Latinx” are vehemently opposed to the term even when the inclusivity of the word is explained.
-In an op-ed for Latino Rebels, Hector Luis Alamo called “Latinx” the “bulldozing of Spanish,” arguing that “Latino” is enough of a gender-inclusive term because the "o" ending in Spanish is considered a neutral, even though it's also used to describe "masculine" nouns.
-In a 2015 piece for the Los Angeles Times, writer David Hernandez even suggested using the antiquated term “Latin” as a gender-neutral alternative because it’s more pronounceable in Spanish.
-Critics also argue that "Latinx" is too Americanized, according to a 2017 article from NBC News.
-It's worth noting that a 2016 Pew Research Center report revealed that younger generations of Latinx people in the U.S. are speaking much less Spanish at home, which may partly explain why the term has risen in popularity.
-Mignucci, who’s bilingual, explains that while she doesn’t think the term Latinx “butchers Spanish,” it doesn’t need to necessarily “exist" the same way in Spanish.
+Like Ozuna’s parents, many critics of “Latinx” are vehemently opposed to the term even when the inclusivity of the word is explained.
+In an op-ed for Latino Rebels, Hector Luis Alamo called “Latinx” the “bulldozing of Spanish,” arguing that “Latino” is enough of a gender-inclusive term because the "o" ending in Spanish is considered neutral.
+Critics also argue that "Latinx" is too Americanized, according to a 2017 article from NBC.
+(It's worth noting that a 2016 Pew Research Center report revealed that younger generations of Latinx people in the U.S. are speaking much less Spanish at home, which may partly explain why the term has risen in popularity.)

+Alejandre suggests that feeling at home with an identity label is ultimately a mental health issue.
+“Having a term that someone can identify [with] wholly shifts their mental health in a positive direction,” she says.
 According to a 2015 report from the National Alliance on Mental Illness (NAMI), close to 17% of Latinx people in the U.S. have a mental health condition, and those who are part of the LGBTQ community are twice as likely to have a mental illness.
-Additionally, just 33% of Latinx people with a mental health condition receive treatment compared to 43% overall average, per NAMI.
-Alejandre says, “Having a term that someone can identify [with] wholly shifts their mental health in a positive direction.”
-For some, that word is Latinx.
 "I believe that not everyone has to identify as Latinx, but it is a word that we should respect when someone does identify themselves as Latinx," Alejandre says.

 For Lausell, she says she will continue to have conversations with older family members about gender, the fluidity of language, and incorporating Latinx into their vocabulary.
 “No one is saying you can't say Latina/o; if that works for you, use it, but when you're talking about a group and you don't know everyone's gender identity, be kind and use Latinx.”